The Second City Training Center Fact Facts

 - Students range in age from 4 to 98

-Launched in 2016, the Harold Ramis Film School is the world’s only film school dedicated to comedy.
+Launched in 2016, The Second City Film School is the world’s only film school dedicated to comedy.
 Throughout the one-year program, students are immersed in comedy training, film history, writing, and film production classes that uphold the collaborative style of comedic content development embraced by The Second City and alumnus Harold Ramis.

 RewireU is a professional development program created to empower employees through techniques cultivated throughout The Second City’s 50+ years of entertaining a wide range of audiences.